 Public Hubs

 Public hubs are shared hubs listed for discovery.
-They are useful for learning Thalovant, trying examples, and connecting Free-plan clients before creating your own hubs.
+They are useful for learning Thalovant, trying examples, and creating Free-path connections before creating your own hubs.

 You can use a public hub without owning that hub.
-The hub owner manages the hub, skills, and runtime.
-You create your own client and keep that client’s permissions narrow.
+The shared hub keeps its own skills and runtime.
+You create your own connection and keep that client’s permissions narrow.

 If you are brand new, public hubs are the safest first path because you can learn the client and permissions flow without creating your own hub.